Dr. Szerlip has joined forces with Austin Orthopedic Institute

 As the condition worsens, daily activities like dressing, reaching overhead, or carrying groceries may become difficult.

-Diagnosis typically involves a combination of:
+Diagnosis typically involves the following tests:

 Treatment depends on the severity of the tear and arthritis: